ChenxiSSS/OCf2f/Time Table | Season 2.md

 | Jun   8  | 18:30-20:00 | online  | Shan     | TBD                | -        | -        |

-This is a renewed session, and the S1 Round 1 starts on Feb 23rd.
-Shizhao is the Manager of Session 1.
+This is a renewed session, and the Session Kiwe Round 1 returns on Feb 23rd.
+Shizhao is the Manager of Session Kiwe.

 Host order:
 * Shizhao